Monthly Archives: February 2009

 East-Coast Canadian Rock Music 1990-1999

 I was out last night at a bar and a few people complimented me on the Eric’s Trip t-shirt that I was wearing.
 It’s always nice to meet people who like Eric’s Trip.
-They’re my favourite band to come out of the early 90′s East-Coast Canada music scene, but it definitely took me a while to get into them.
+They’re my favourite band to come out of the early 90’s East-Coast Canada music scene, but it definitely took me a while to get into them.
 When I was young, my oldest brother had a few Sloan albums that we would listen to on family roadtrips.
 When I started getting more into music in high school, I remembered liking Sloan so I bought a few of their albums on CD.
 I saw them live in 2004, and I can easily say they were one of my favourite bands back then.
-I still enjoy their 90′s output, plus a few tracks from their more recent albums.
+I still enjoy their 90’s output, plus few tracks from their more recent albums.

 In 2006, I saw Julie Doiron play at the Velvet Elvis in Oshawa (previously discussed in this post).
 At that point I really didn’t listen to her, but I immediately became a fan after that show.
 I learned more about her story, and discovered she was in Eric’s Trip.
 I think I remember seeing the music video for ‘Stove’ when I was a kid, but I really hadn’t bothered to listen to them until that point.
 I ended up buying a used copy of Forever Again at Deja-Vu Discs on King Street in Oshawa one day after class sort of on a whim.
 I guess I should mention that I’d already gotten into a few other East-Coast bands throughout High School like The Super Friendz and Thrush Hermit.
 Anyway, ever since I started listening to Eric’s Trip, I’ve been slowly collecting other music from that era.
 As you can see from the above photo, my collection is still pretty small, but I think I’ve got a few gems in there.
 A lot of it is on CD since I really didn’t buy records until recently.
 It’s pretty rare to see much stuff from that period in stores around here, but I think I’ve been lucky.
 Most of my collection was found by scouring used stores in Oshawa and Toronto, but I’ve had to get harder to find records off the internet.
 Amazingly, I don’t have any overlap in my collection, though I really want to get all the Eric’s Trip albums on vinyl.
 I saw a copy of Love Tara about a month ago on eBay but I didn’t have much cash that week so I let it pass, and now I really regret not getting it.
 It was a sealed copy from a record store in Kingston and it only went for $60, which isn’t too bad.
 I’ve never seen it anywhere else before.
 I’ve seen Forever Again once or twice, so I’m hoping I can get a copy soon.
 None of the Sloan CDs are hard to find.
 I have two Moon Socket CDs, I’m not sure how rare those are.
 Same goes for the Jale and Hardship Post CDs.